darkeclipz/3d-canvas/README.md

  * `W`, `A`, `S`, `D` to move around.
  * `Q`, `E` to go up/down.

- The angle of the camera can be changed with the mouse.
+ The angle of the camera can be changed with the mouse, _click on the canvas_ to lock the pointer.

 ## License